duken72/neural-network-test/README.md

 # Neural Network Test

-The test workspace for neural network
+The test workspace for neural networks